James Peck (pacifist): Vietnam War Protests

-In April 1967, Peck marched with hundreds of thousands of people in NYC, as Martin Luther King, Jr. led the antiwar rally.
+In April 1967, Peck marched with hundreds of thousands of people in New York City, as Martin Luther King, Jr. led the antiwar rally.
 On April 28, Peck attempted to crash the 1967 Montreal Expo by performing a sit-in on stage to protest the war, but he failed in his attempt to get arrested.
-In October 1967, Peck took part in the famous "Stop the Draft Week" as a speaker in NYC who introduced draft-card burner David Miller on stage, while also demonstrating in support of hundreds of youths as they burned their draft cards.
+In October 1967, Peck took part in the famous "Stop the Draft Week" as a speaker in New York City who introduced draft-card burner David Miller on stage, while also demonstrating in support of hundreds of youths as they burned their draft cards.
 On October 21, Peck was one of 683 demonstrators arrested for performing civil disobedience at the famous March on the Pentagon.
 In jail that night he spoke with fellow inmates linguist Noam Chomsky and author Norman Mailer.
 Peck appeared in Mailer's 1968 award-winning book on the protest, The Armies of the Night: History as a Novel, the Novel as a History.

-On December 5, during the second "Stop the Draft Week," Peck was arrested along with 263 other demonstrators outside an induction center in NYC.
-He was arrested along with Dr.Benjamin Spock and poet Allen Ginsberg.
-In 1968 Peck briefly joined students during their takeover of Columbia University, and he was gassed and clubbed at the notorious beatings during the Democratic Convention in Chicago.
+On December 5, during the second "Stop the Draft Week," Peck was arrested along with 263 other demonstrators outside an induction center in New York City.
+He was arrested along with Dr. Benjamin Spock and poet Allen Ginsberg.
+In 1968 Peck briefly joined students during their takeover of Columbia University, and was gassed and clubbed at the notorious beatings during the Democratic Convention in Chicago.
 In 1969, Peck spoke out against burning draft files, but still supported those arrested for doing so.
 He was arrested on August 6, 1969, outside the office of the Secretary of Defense for reading antiwar quotations.
-For this he was one of four people arrested, along with WRL members Edward Gottlieb and Bent Anderson, as well as Barbara Reynolds.
-Peck took part in the massive moratorium demonstrations on October 15 and November 15, which gathered hundreds of thousands of persons.
+He was one of four people arrested, along with WRL members Edward Gottlieb and Bent Anderson, as well as Barbara Reynolds.
+Peck took part in the massive moratorium demonstrations on October 15 and November 15, which gathered hundreds of thousands of people.